Flovatar Releases Anticipated Tokenomics In The New DUST Token Article

-New York, June 06, 2022 (GLOBE NEWSWIRE) -- Flovatar, the next generation PFP crypto project, releases the long-awaited information on the $DUST tokenomics.
+New York , June 07, 2022 (GLOBE NEWSWIRE) -- Flovatar, the next generation PFP crypto project, releases the long-awaited information on the $DUST tokenomics.

 Flovatar is a fully on-chain, composable NFT 2.0 with 1% lifetime royalty, full commercial rights, and a $DUST token (coming soon) currently operating on the Flow blockchain.